JCeditorials/Main/UglyICOs.md

 ---

 So this is my challenge for teams cranking out ICOs and making a killing off ICOs-in-a-box: Improve the content you crank out and earn your keep.
 Be a stalwart gatekeeper for potential investors and require your clients to supply quality information to the public so you feel good about putting your watermark behind the company.

+Some principles to think about:
+- You are responsible for your own risks.
+This is a nascent and mostly unregulated industry, so your options for recourse are limited.
+The best practice is to not risk more than you are willing to lose.
+The next best practice is to self-insure against possible catastrophes.
+- If you don't feel like you have enough information to make a good decision, pass this one up.
+There will be other opportunities.

 As a final note on blockchains: While I'm not a financial advisor and cannot make specific recommendations on how to valuate ICOs, I can tell you that I prefer to look at the business model to see where the funding bottlenecks and potential traps are.
 I've found that in most cases, it is either
 - at the gap between on-chain information and off-chain information (i.e. public reporting vs. private accounting practices at the corporate level, a la "we promise to post screenshots of our bank account balances and we're independently audited, etc.") , or